Shaptarshi-Basu/Game_store/README.md

     * Developers can add/modify/remove and see sales statistics of their own games.
 * Authentication.
 * Game/service communication.
-* JavaScript game (something moving and interesting)
+* JavaScript game (something moving and interesting,2 games added by deadline)
 * Quality of work (Testing, agreed coding standard, quality assurance...)
 * Documentation (game and final report separately)
 * Testing the service with other groups’ games
-* RESTful API (GET, POST, PUT, DELETE)
+* RESTful API (GET)
-* Save/load and resolution feature (resolution is implemented only if time allows it)
+* Save/load and resolution feature
-* Mobile Friendly (implemented if time allows it)
+* Mobile Friendly
 * 3rd party login (implemented if time allows it)

 ## Implementation of features